My Name Is Nobody

-The film was widely seen in Italy and Germany.
-In spite of some good reviews, it was not successful in the United States.
+international co-production between Italy, West Germany and France.
+It was widely seen in Italy and Germany, but was not successful in the United States.

 Plot

 In 1899, Jack Beauregard is an aging gunslinger who wants to retire peacefully to Europe.
-After watching him quickly shoot three gunmen who attempted to ambush him in a barbershop, the barber's son asks his father if there is anyone in the world faster than Beauregard, to which the barber replies, "Faster than him?
+After watching him quickly shoot three gunmen who attempted to ambush him in a barbershop, the barber's son asks his father if anyone in the world is faster than Beauregard, to which the barber replies, "Faster than him?
 Nobody!"

 Beauregard pauses to watch a young man catching fish by hitting them with a tree branch before continuing to an old goldmine.
 He finds his friend Red dying after an attack by a gang.
 Beauregard asks Red about the whereabouts of "Nevada"; Red manages to disclose only Nevada's village before dying.
 At a horse relay station, the young man is asked by three men to deliver a basket to Beauregard inside.
 He talks to Beauregard, revealing his detailed knowledge of Beauregard's feats.
 He throws the basket outside, where the bomb hidden within explodes.

 The man introduces himself as "Nobody".
 He idolizes Beauregard and wants him to end his career in style by taking on all 150 of the Wild Bunch single-handed.
-The bandits are using a worthless goldmine to launder their stolen gold.
+The bandits are using a worthless gold mine to launder their stolen gold.
 Sullivan, the mine owner fronting for them, believes Beauregard is trying to kill him, so he tries to kill Beauregard first.

 Arriving at Nevada's village, Beauregard finds Nobody already there, and he reveals that the Nevada Kid, Beauregard's brother, is dead.
 Nobody again unsuccessfully tries to get Beauregard to take on the Wild Bunch.
 Arriving in a town, Sullivan hires Nobody to kill Beauregard, but Nobody instead helps Beauregard to take out Sullivan's men.
 The Wild Bunch ride into town to collect sticks of dynamite, stashing them in their saddlebags.